-In the PMBOK Guide, we have following strategies to manage negative risks:
+In the PMBOK Guide 5th edition, we have following strategies to manage negative risks:

 The following strategies are used to manage positive risks:

-In this blog post we are going to discuss the negative risk response strategies in detail.
-For the positive risk response strategies, refer my next blog post.
+In this blog post, we are going to discuss the negative risk response strategies in detail.
+Positive risk response strategies have been discussed in other blog post.

 In this type of risk response strategy, you try to minimize either the probability of the risks happening or the impact.

-For example, you find that a team member from your team may leave for a certain duration during the peak of your project.
+For example, you find that a team member may leave for certain duration during the peak of your project.
 Therefore, to minimize the impact of his absence, you identify another employee with similar qualifications from your organization and inform his boss that you may need him for your project for a period of time.

 In transfer risk response strategy, you transfer the risk to a third party to manage it.
 Please note that the transfer of risk does not eliminate the risk; it only transfers the responsibility of managing the risk to the third party.

 For example, in your project there is a task to install some equipment and you don’t have much experience in this type of task.
-Therefore you ask a contractor to come and install it and sign a fixed price contract.
+Therefore, you ask a contractor to install it and sign a fixed price contract.

-In this way you have transferred the responsibility of the whole task to a third party, and now it is his responsibility to complete the task within the agreed time and cost.
+In this way, you have transferred the responsibility of the whole task to a third party, and now it is their responsibility to complete the task within the agreed time and cost.